libertyswede/NxtTipBot/README.md

 2. In the test/NxtTipbot.Tests directory, type 'dotnet restore' and the 'dotnet test'

 # Todo
-* Add sender & recipient to transaction message.
+* Add sender & recipient to transaction message on NXT blockchain.
-* Make bot react to @tipper as well as tipper when using tip command.
+* Make bot react to @tipper as well as 'tipper' when using tip command.
 * Support having tip command as a part of a multi line chat message.
 * Multiple recipients like: _tipper tip @user1, @user2, @user3 20 NXT_
 * Stats command with support for total number of tips sent and total amount sent.
 * Add support for more units (USD, EUR, beer, etc.).
-* Using icons as units.
+* Add support for icons as units, ie. a beer icon instead of the text 'beer'.
 * Add file logging (NLog).
 * Use AES 256 encryption for secret phrases.
   Decryption key to be stored in config file/passed as parameter/read from environment variable.